 On September 22, 2022, the IASB issued Lease Liability in a Sale and Leaseback (Amendments to IFRS 16).
 The amendments introduce a new accounting model which impacts how a seller-lessee accounts for variable lease payments that arise in a sale-and-leaseback transaction.
 The amendments clarify that on initial recognition, the seller-lessee includes variable lease payments when it measures a lease liability arising from a sale-and-leaseback transaction.
-After initial recognition, the seller-lessee applies the general requirements for subsequent accounting of the lease liability such that it recognises no gain or loss relating to the right of use it retains.
+After initial recognition, the seller-lessee applies the general requirements for subsequent accounting of the lease liability such that it recognizes no gain or loss relating to the right of use it retains.

-The amendments are effective for annual periods beginning on or after January 1, 2024.
-The adoption of amendments to IFRS 16 is not expected to have a material impact on the consolidated financial statements.
+The Company adopted the amendments to IFRS 16 effective January 1, 2024.
+The adoption of amendments to IFRS 16 did not have a material impact on the consolidated financial statements.